 State Incentives In 2019, Washington State announced that the Department of Revenue would reinstate the Sales and Use Tax Exemption for purchases and installation of solar energy systems, effective July 1, 2019 until December 31, 2029.
 The exemption applies for systems that produce at least 1kW and up to 100kW AC electricity.
 100% of costs are eligible for the 8.3% (or more) sales and use tax exemption.
 More information is available here.

-Federal Incentives The Renewable Energy Tax Credit commonly referred to as the Federal Tax Credit or ITC, provides a 30% federal tax credit for residential and commercial solar installations.
+Federal Incentives As a result of the Inflation Reduction Act that was signed into law, the Renewable Energy Tax Credit commonly referred to as the Federal Tax Credit or ITC, provides a 30% federal tax credit for residential and commercial solar installations.
 The 30% credit is calculated from the total system cost.
 This would include sales tax, permits, and fees, in addition to the materials and labor cost.
-The IRS also recently issued a private letter ruling allowing battery storage systems that are charged by solar to be eligible for the credit.
+The IRS also issued a private letter ruling allowing battery storage systems that are charged by solar to be eligible for the credit.

 If your new solar installation generated a tax credit of $3,000, but you had less than $3,000 in tax liability, then you may be able to roll over a portion of the tax credit to the next tax year.

 * Remember, we are solar installers, not accountants.
 Please contact your tax professional to confirm how you can make use of the ITC.